Blog

 Your Organization’s Security Culture

-The priorities and mindset of upper management directly impact the cost of HIPAA compliance.
+The priorities and mindset of upper management have a direct impact on the cost of HIPAA compliance.
 If data security is already a top priority and you have invested in a robust cybersecurity program, then the groundwork has been laid.
-Now all you have to do is map the gap from your existing security suite with the requirements of HIPAA and bridge the delta.
+Now, all you have to do is map the gap between your existing security suite and the requirements of HIPAA, and bridge the delta.
 This reduces the overall cost of HIPAA compliance.

 Your Organization’s Environment